Pokes303/WUPDownloader/README.md

 # Usage
 To download a title, search on a Title Database for a title ID (Ex: WiiUBrew's database)\
-To create a fake ticket, you will need the title ID and the encryption key (Avaible on 'That title key site').
+To create a fake ticket, you will need the title ID, too.

 To install the app, download and unzip the contents of the [latest release](https://github.com/V10lator/NUSspli/releases) and depending on how you will run the app, follow the next steps: